appaka/importer/README.md

 - A node subscribed to a type of object (product, category, stock...) will receive any change about any object of that type
 - A node could be subscribed just to any objects of a type (product 543, category 987, ...)
 - The data could be received as a diff, as the full row, just a few fields (configured by config file)
+- A node could be a channel of RabbitMQ

 # Configuration files